Growing Calls To Close Immigration Courts And Release Detainees As Virus Spreads

 Immigration lawyers in Boston say they're increasingly concerned about the spread of coronavirus after a courtroom there abruptly closed earlier this week.

-"I was walking towards the waiting room, and one of the judges popped out of the courtroom and loudly announced: 'My courtroom is now closed because yesterday there was someone in the courtroom who is presumed positive,'" immigration attorney Susan Roses told WBUR.
+"I was walking towards the waiting room, and one of the judges popped out of the courtroom and loudly announced: 'My courtroom is now closed because yesterday there was someone in the courtroom who is presumed positive,' " immigration attorney Susan Roses told WBUR.

-There's also growing concern about the spread of coronavirus in shelters for unaccompanied migrant children that are run by the federal Office of Refugee Resettlement.
+There's also growing concern about the spread of the coronavirus in shelters for unaccompanied migrant children that are run by the federal Office of Refugee Resettlement.

 "It is our responsibility to effectively limit exposure to this disease and prepare to manage outbreaks of COVID-19," Sen. Ed Markey wrote in a letter to the Administration for Children and Families, which oversees ORR.
 "This responsibility is especially serious when it comes to the care of vulnerable children."